casualsnek/cassowary/docs/3-faq.md

 **Q. Setting file extension on 'Launch on host' does not automatically open it with host application.**

-A. Make sure background service shortcut is created and is runing, For an extension with app to open it already installed will cause windows to show dialog to choose default app.
+A. Make sure background service shortcut is created and is running, For an extension with app to open it already installed will cause windows to show dialog to choose default app.
 Select 'Windows script host' on the shown dialog.

 ---